dappnode/DAppNodeDocs/docs/user-guide/dapps/multiclient.md

     <img width="1000"src="../../../img/multiclient_test1.png"/>
 </p>

-Once you have installed a Ethereum Consesus Layer client, you need to set up the web3signer package, which was installed automatically when you installed one of the previous mentioned packages.
-In the web3signer package you'll decide which Consesus Layer client you want to use to validate.
+Once you have installed a Ethereum Consensus Layer client, you need to set up the web3signer package, which was installed automatically when you installed one of the previous mentioned packages.
+In the web3signer package you'll decide which Consensus Layer client you want to use to validate.

 ### 1.1 Teku